captainGeech42/hotline/README.md

 ```
 $ hotline server -h
-Run the hotline server (set $HOTLINE_APP to configure which server to run)
+Run the Hotline server (set $HOTLINE_APP to configure which server to run)

 Usage:
   hotline server [flags]